ShadowTheHedgehogHacking/2P-ShdTH/README.md

 7. My screen explodes with weird textures everywhere
 * Do not use the Dolphin `Graphics Mods` -> `Bloom Removal` feature.
 Instead use the included Gecko Code if you want No Bloom
 8. My Wii / Wii U shuts down when loading a stage (Nintendont)
-* You need to use a version of Nintendont that supports Oversized Images.
-Double check you are loading the one recommended with the version of the mod you downloaded.
+* This should not happen with base 2P Mod.
+If you are experiencing this, it means your additional modifications need to use a version of Nintendont that supports Oversized Images.
+You can use [this build of Nintendont](https://github.com/ShadowTheHedgehogHacking/Nintendont/releases) as a workaround.
 9. Both players are being controlled by one controller
 * You need to ensure the `START` button is not pressed at the same time on multiple controllers during stage load.
 In Dolphin make sure you haven't accidentally bound `START` to the same key/controller by mistake.